 What a year it has been.
 On January 1, 2020, who could have imagined what was ahead of us.
-The pandemic, protests, and politics have weighed heavily on us all.
+The pandemic, protests, and politics weighed heavily on us all.
 There has never been a more critical time to find ways to come together to bring out the best in humanity.

 As a designer I pondered what I could do to counter the negativity.
 All I had to do was look across my desk to my cork board.
 I have had one since college.
-My colleague at the media center where I worked and I used to design little notes and cards and post them on each other's boards—something I always treasured.
+My colleague at the media center where I worked and I used to design notes and cards and post them on each other's boards—something I always treasured.
 Unfortunately, I lost touch with John, but I think I still have one or two of his cards in a box somewhere over 30 years later.

 Another tag I saved was from a gift a colleague gave me.
 It was bright yellow and says, "You're awesome".
 Simple statement, but the fact that she thought to give that to me was incredibly meaningful.

 So, what better way to spread kindness than with a small card.
 The Kindness Cards that I designed are bright and cheerful with positive messages that can be shared with anyone—small phrases that can have big meaning.
 The graphics (an exclamation mark, shamrock, heart, flower and star) woven into the border embellishments correspond to the messaging where appropriate.
-And on the back, I added a decorative pattern, because I love how patterns show that the repetition of one small element creates something greater and even more beautiful than that one thing on its own.
+And on the back, I added a decorative pattern, because I love how the repetition of one small element creates something greater and even more beautiful than that one thing on its own.

 #kindlydesigned #kindnesscards #spreadkindness #payitforward #designedtoinspirekindness

 Spread some kindness of your own

 If you’d like a box of Kindness Cards to share with family, friends, co-workers or your favorite pizza delivery person, visit our online ship, Kindly Designed.

 Each box contains two each of 50 simple sentiments—100 total cards packaged in a reusable or refillable plexi box.